Arma 3: Gameplay

 An in-game screenshot of the "Infantry" showcase mission.
 Most HUD elements seen here are optional and can be toggled in the game's difficulty settings.

 Arma 3 is a realistic tactical shooter featuring accurate and deadly weapons that are heavily affected by external ballistics and recoil.
 Gameplay is set on expansive maps (officially "terrains") featuring photorealistic land and water environments that can cover hundreds of square kilometers of ground.

 Arma 3's gameplay is similar to previous titles in the series, but with more refinements and customization, including a refreshed HUD.
 Most aspects of gameplay—such as player guidance assists like map markers and enemy outlines, NPC behaviors like radio callouts and firing accuracy, and HUD elements like crosshairs and player information—vary depending on the set difficulty level, which can be freely customized to suit the player's desired experience.

 Arma 3 primarily focuses on infantry, but a wide selection of usable vehicles, including combat vehicles, armored fighting vehicles, military helicopters, multirole combat aircraft, motorboats, and civilian passenger vehicles, are essential to gameplay and are frequently expanded on in the game's DLCs.
 Arma 3 introduces diving to the series, with diving equipment and an underwater firearm implemented for underwater frogman operations.
 The game's campaigns and scenarios place the player in a wide variety of situations, from infiltration and reconnaissance to the commanding of combined arms operations.

-Though most missions have specific objectives, for the most part, players are encouraged to choose their own approach to achieving them where possible, ranging from silently eliminating targets as a lone marksman to commanding a multirole squad into battle from multiple flanks.
+Though most missions have specific objectives, players are usually encouraged to choose their own approach to achieving them, ranging from silently eliminating targets as a lone marksman to commanding a multirole squad into battle from multiple flanks.
 In some situations, various resources may be at the player's disposal, including uncrewed vehicles and fire support from artillery and mortars.
 Certain campaigns and scenarios change gameplay elements, add unique features, or stray from the usual combat-centric gameplay: for example, the Old Man scenario is set in an interactive open world and features a disguise mechanic, while the First Contact campaign centers around electronic warfare and allows the player to use deception among other means to non-violently remove threats.